dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Creating New Archives
 =====================

-To create a new archive, simply open the TarFile with a mode of ``'w'``.
+To create a new archive, simply open the :class:`TarFile` with a mode of ``'w'``.
 Any existing file is truncated and a new archive is started.
-To add files, use the add() method.
+To add files, use the :func:`add()` method.

 .. include:: tarfile_add.py
     :literal: